0xTan1319/Wallet-Manager/README.md

 To run Wallet Manager, follow these steps:

-1. Clone the repository: `git clone https://github.com/carson2222/wallet-manager`
+1. Clone the repository: `git clone https://github.com/0xTan1319/Wallet-Manager`
-2. Navigate to the project directory: `cd wallet-manager`
+2. Navigate to the project directory: `cd Wallet-Manager`
 3. Install the dependencies: `npm i`
 4. Fill in `data.json` based on `data-template.txt`
 5. Start the application: `npm run`